tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 The noise source is configured to create noise transmissions which overlap both host pair's Wifi channels. -> **TODO** redundant

-Background noise is specified as power density, instead of power. -> power is meaningless if there are multiple signals with bandwidths **TODO** power is only relevant when the frequency is defined in a range (whats the bandwidth)
+Background noise is specified as power density, instead of power (specifying signal strength with power is only relevant when the frequency of the signal is defined in a range).

+.. -> power is meaningless if there are multiple signals with bandwidths **TODO** power is only relevant when the frequency is defined in a range (whats the bandwidth)

 .. **TODO** this is important because the transmissions are defined that way as well ?

 .. **TODO** background noise

 ..
-INET contains dimensional versions of IEEE 802.11 and 802.15.4, and Apsk radio.
+INET contains dimensional versions of IEE E 802.11 and 802.15.4, and Apsk radio.

 **TODO** network + legend (spectrum figure, spectrogram)